Build Your First Chrome Extension: Step by Step

 Let me break down the key parts:

 - manifest_version: 3 — Required.
-No negotiation here.
+No negotiation.

 - permissions —

-A Note on Permissions
+A Quick Word on Permissions

-Request only what you need.
-Every permission you add is shown to users during installation, and excessive permissions scare people away.
-The activeTab permission is particularly useful because it gives you temporary access to the current tab only when the user actively interacts with your extension — no blanket access to all browsing data.
+The activeTab permission is particularly useful because it gives you temporary access to the current tab only when the user actively interacts with your extension.
+No blanket access to all browsing data.
+Users appreciate that.

 Building the Popup UI